-Not all parents have a lot of things in common — even if they have the same child rearing philosophies — but one thing most parents agree on no matter their chosen form of upbringing is saving money to cut down on bills and make each pay check go a bit further.
+Not all parents have a lot of things in common — even if they have the same child-rearing philosophies — but one thing most parents agree on no matter their chosen form of upbringing is saving money to cut down on bills and make each paycheck go a bit further.
 As long as you plan out your targets and put your mind to saving, it’s easily done, and well worth it (without cutting a bunch of paper coupons, even)!

-This is hands-down my favorite app right now.
+This is hands-down my favorite money saving app right now.
 Cartwheel is a savings app for Target stores that includes a list of store items you can either get a percentage or dollar amount off on.
 Simply select the deals you like then show your coupon barcode to the cashier at the register.
 This coupon barcode is typically taken after all other coupons and can be combined with both manufacturer and other Target coupons (Update: Target now includes manufacturer coupons in this app so be careful you don’t try to combine those).
 Try using printed coupons with a Target mobile coupon (normally available in the Target app but temporarily unavailable right now) and Cartwheel!